erikeldridge/app-quality-cookbook/collaboration/communication.md

 # Communication

-## Goals

-* Submit a code change with an informative description
-* Announce a release effectively
-* Triage an issue

-## Motivation

 Effective communication can help build confidence.

 Code reviews will be more efficient if the reviewer understands the intent of the code.